Skip to content

 This note was written by a medical student.
 Preliminary report status should be regarded as NOT reviewed by an attending physician.
 Finalized report status indicates that the attending has reviewed the note and agrees with the plan.

-Note alterations by residents/attendings
+Note alterations by residents/attendings/supervising APPs

 Workflow